NATO Leaders Gather in Ankara Amid US Criticism and Defense Commitments

 Why It Matters

-The discussion highlights ongoing tensions over burden-sharing within NATO and the evolving roles of member states, which could influence alliance cohesion and future policy decisions.
+The summit highlights ongoing debates over burden-sharing within NATO and the future of US engagement in European security.
+Public disagreements could affect alliance cohesion and future policy decisions.

 What's Next